gantgarrett/100-days-of-code/log.md

 **Today's Progress:** I'm here at school right now on pretty much a 12 hour gap.
 My class starts in 30 minutes and it's called JAVA programming which I'm really excited for.
 I installed the IDE and installed the latest version of JAVA so I'm all set.
 I'm super pumped to see what it's all about!

 **Thoughts:** The indie hacker episode from code newbies is very inspiring!
 I feel like it's right up my alley.
 I really need to find a project to work on and dedicate my time.
 Try to build a product that I would buy myself.
 I usually buy games but mainly big gameI could do a Craigslist scraper but that has already been done.
 I just need to find the hole in the market and pinpoint it and start building.
 I really do love programming so being able to strengthen my technically skills is what I need to do.

+### Day 74: September 25th, 2018

+**Today's Progress:** Okay so this challenge has gotten a lot easier since I'm basically forced to program now because of all of my classes.
+Pretty much each class I am taking is all about programming which I am so ready for.
+I finally made it to all my upper division courses and I'm inching ever forward towards graduation.
+I basically did lab work for 3 and a half hours trying to operate on a virtual machine.
+It was fun yet challenging.

+**Thoughts:** School's been a lot of fun so far.
+I just sucks that I ruined my reputation from dating Jackie and now I don't even want to partake in club activities.
+Oh well, that's how it all works out.
+My rep's not ruined it's just I'm all paranoid now.
+I don't want to run into certain people on campus but literally that's just how it goes.
+Some internal struggle stuff that I need to let go.

+### Day 75: September 26th, 2018

+**Today's Progress:** I wrote the assigned Java programs for my Java programming class with ease.
+What would programmers do without the Google?

+**Thoughts:** It's so rewarding finishing a working program.
+Even though they are small programs, I'm going to induldge in every W I earn!